wavemotion-dave/StellaDS/readme.txt

 V3.9 :22-July-2021 by Dave Bernazzani (wavemotion)
   * Finally fixed graphical glitches in Rabbit Transit and Dragonstomper.
   * Many cleanups and improvements to the TIA handling.
+  * Added UA and FE bankswitching detection schemes.
-  * Anotehr 100 games added to the compatibility database.
+  * Another 100 games added to the compatibility database.

 V3.8 :18-July-2021 by Dave Bernazzani (wavemotion)
   * Massive update to database to support 50+ of the best Atari Hacks.